 Now semi-retired after 30 years of university teaching and research, she moved to Hay-on-Wye in 2017 and set up Hay Madrigals in 2019.
 One of the reasons for semi-retiring was to spend more time making music, and Hay has proved the perfect place to do just that.
 She is now focussing on a contribution to local music through Hay Madrigals and many other activities, as a singer, keyboardist and conductor.

-Her past community music experience has included Stage Director and Assistant Musical Director of Richmond Opera, for whom she directed four fully-staged operas including the Magic Flute.
-She founded her professional ensemble Duo Maddalena, with Janet Oates in 2016, and continues to give regular duet and solo recitals of early music.
-She enjoys accompanying herself as a singer on the spinet and has made two self-accompanied CDs, one of Dowland songs and one of Italian arias from the 17th and 18th centuries.
-She loves performing in historic buildings and, since moving to Hay, has sung and played at the wonderful Tretower Court, Llowes Court, Brockhampton, and other places, as well as taking Hay Madrigals there.
+Her past community music experience has included Stage Director and Assistant Musical Director of Richmond Opera, for whom she directed four fully staged operas including the Magic Flute, Handel’s oratorio Hercules, adapted for the stage, and others.
+She founded her professional vocal ensemble Duo Maddalena, with Janet Oates in 2016, and continues to give regular duet and solo recitals of early music locally, as well as performing solo roles in London with, for example, the Richmond Choral Society.

 As well as conducting Hay Madrigals, Paul is currently Musical Director of the Talgarth Male Voice Choir and has also conducted the Newport Gospel Male Voice Choir and the Wernfach singers.